Skip to main content

 No materials fee.

-Work 4 rows stockinette.
+Work 4-6 rows stockinette.

-Do not cut yarn.
-Leave work on needles.
+Leave live on needles.

 Supplies:

-• homework swatch still on the needles
+• homework swatches still on the needles

 • class yarn (smooth, non-splitting, light or bright or medium color)

-• needles for working that yarn
+• range of needles for working that yarn including needles one size smaller

 • small-size non-slippery double-pointed needles

-• circular needles or interchangeable needle cables
+• circular needles or interchangeable needle cables (optional, helpful)

 • assorted waste yarn (slippery mercerized cotton is good)